Cacti/rrdproxy/README.md

 RRDtool Proxy Server runs on any Unix-based operating system that can meet the minimum requirements, though it will perform better with the recommended (or higher).
+The most recent version of RRDProxy requires composer

 ### Minimum Requirements

-- PHP Version 7.2 or higher
+- PHP Version 8.1 or higher

   Installation must include and enable the following modules:

   - Sockets
   - Posix
   - PCntl
   - GMP
   - ZLIB

 - RRDtool Version 1.5 or higher

-- Cacti Version 1.2.7 or higher
+- Cacti Version 1.2.31 or higher

 ### Recommended Requirements

 All minimum requirements must be met, though the following are more optional:

-- PHP Version 7.3 or higher
+- PHP Version 8.1 or higher

   Include all minimum recommendation modules

 - RRDtool 1.7 or higher